Nsustain/.github/profile/README.md

 [<b>sustain</b>]ability.
-Nsustain is a website where anyone working closely with the environment such as farmers, environmentalists, or scientists can come ask for help in solving the environmental problems they had encountered while working closely with the environment.
+Nsustain is a website where anyone working closely with the environment such as farmers, environmentalists, or scientists can come ask for help.

 <br>
 <br>